 Gamma Knife Icon is the newest form available of Gamma Knife allowing for a very precise brain surgery without opening one’s skull.
 Elekta Gamma Knife Icon promises even better results than previous types of gamma knife treatment and has become a favorite tool for many doctors across the globe.

 However, quite understandably, not everybody is so excited about radiosurgery in general.
-Especially patients who do not follow the latest developments in medicine may have a hard time believing that a gamma knife treatment may be as effective and even safer than a traditional brain surgery.
+Especially patients who do not follow the latest developments in medicine may have a hard time believing that a gamma knife treatment may be as effective and even safer than traditional brain surgery.

 Why Gamma Knife Icon?

 Elekta Gamma Knife Icon, unlike traditional brain surgery, allows for brain treatment without performing a single cut in one’s brain.
-It is a radiosurgery – beams are directed from many sources at a specific point in one’s brain.
-Therefore, there is no need to cut through other brain tissues and as a result, the possibility of brain surgery side effects is kept at a very low level.
+It is radiosurgery – beams are directed from many sources at a specific point in one’s brain.
+Therefore, there is no need to cut through other brain tissues, and as a result, the possibility of brain surgery side effects is kept at a very low level.